wiseman-timelord/Chat-Gradio-Gguf/README.md

 ## Credits
-- [Grok3Beta](https://x.com/i/grok), at the time Grok3Beta.
-For much of the complete updated functions that I implemented.
+- [Grok3Beta](https://x.com/i/grok) - For much of the complete updated functions that I implemented.
-- [Deepseek](https://www.deepseek.com/) - at the time, 3 and R1.
-For re-attempting the things Grok3Beta was having difficulty with.
+- [Deepseek R1/3](https://www.deepseek.com/) - For re-attempting the things Grok3Beta was having difficulty with.
-- [Claude_Sonnet](https://claude.ai) - for a smaller amount of the work on this project, useually when there was issue with the other 2 above.
+- [Claude_Sonnet](https://claude.ai) - For a smaller amount of the work on this project, useually when there was issue with the other 2 above.
 - [Perplexity](https://www.perplexity.ai) - For research to look at more sites than normal, also notice its agentic now.